 Viburnum plicatum var. tomentosum

 Leaves: Deciduous.
-Oval leaf shape, 2-4” long, 1-2” wide, with a pointed tip, rounded leaf base, and serrated leaf edge.
+Oval leaf shape, 2 to 4 inch long, 1 to 2 inch wide, with a pointed tip, rounded leaf base, and serrated leaf edge.
 Dark green leaf color with veins in a fishbone branching pattern.
 Emerges in early spring.
 Autumn color is reddish purple.

 Bark/Twigs: Older branches are dark gray or brownish gray-brown in color.
 Young stems are densely covered with short matted woolly hairs (tomentose), with orange dots called lenticels.

 Flowers/Fruit: Pure snow white flowers with no fragrance.
-Individual flowers form a large, 2-4” (up to 6”) diameter, flat-topped cluster called a cyme.
-Cymes are composed of outer, showy, very attractive, infertile, sterile individual flowers with 4-5 lobes, ¾-1½” wide, in a ring around smaller, inner, not showy fertile flowers.
+Individual flowers form a large, 2 to 4 inch (up to 6 inch) diameter, flat-topped cluster called a cyme.
+Cymes are composed of outer, showy, very attractive, infertile, sterile individual flowers with 4 to 5 lobes, ¾ to 1½ inch wide, in a ring around smaller, inner, not showy fertile flowers.
 Blooms in mid spring (May).
 The inner circle of fertile flowers will develop into fruit, loved by birds.
-Bright red, egg-shaped, small, ⅓” long fruit (drupe), form in clusters in late summer, maturing in August to a black color.
+Bright red, egg-shaped, small, ⅓ inch long fruit (drupe), form in clusters in late summer, maturing in August to a black color.

 Mature size and shape: Small.
-8-10’h x 9-12’w.
+8 to 10 feet high x 9 to 12 feet wide.
 Broad rounded shape.
 Horizontal, characteristic layered or tiered branching.
 Is actually a shrub, but can be formed into a tree.

 General information/special features: Plant in full sun to partial shade.
 Demands moist, well-drained soil, but is soil adaptable.
 Avoid locations with poorly drained or heavy soils.
 Fibrous roots does not tolerate heavy, clay, poor-drained soil.